-robust security network association (RSNA) key management: [RSNA key management] Key management that includes the 4-way handshake, the group key handshake, authenticated mesh peering exchange, mesh group key handshake, and the tunneled direct link setup (TDLS) PeerKey (TPK) handshake.
+robust security network association key management (RSNA key management): Key management that includes the 4-way handshake, the group key handshake, authenticated mesh peering exchange, mesh group key handshake, and the tunneled direct link setup (TDLS) PeerKey (TPK) handshake.
 If fast basic service set (BSS) transition (FT) is enabled, the FT 4-way handshake and FT authentication sequence are also included.
 If fast initial link setup (FILS) is enabled, FILS authentication is also included.

-secondary access category (AC): [secondary AC] An AC that is not associated with the enhanced distributed channel access function (EDCAF) that gains channel access.
+secondary access category (secondary AC): An access category (AC) that is not associated with the enhanced distributed channel access function (EDCAF) that gains channel access.

 NOTE—Traffic associated with a secondary AC can be included in a multi-user (MU) physical layer (PHY) protocol data unit (MU PPDU) that includes traffic associated with the primary AC.
 There could be multiple secondary ACs at a given time.

-sensor station (STA): [sensor STA] A sub 1 GHz (S1G) non-access point (non-AP) STA that has certain traffic and device characteristics (e.g., limited payload size, limited traffic volume, battery operated device) and is allowed to associate with an access point (AP) that transmits an S1G Beacon, a Probe Response, or a PV1 Probe Response frame containing the S1G Capabilities element with the STA Type Support subfield indicating a sensor basic service set (BSS) or a mixed BSS.
+sensor station (sensor STA): A sub 1 GHz (S1G) non-access point (non-AP) STA that has certain traffic and device characteristics (e.g., limited payload size, limited traffic volume, battery operated device) and is allowed to associate with an access point (AP) that transmits an S1G Beacon, a Probe Response, or a PV1 Probe Response frame containing the S1G Capabilities element with the STA Type Support subfield indicating a sensor basic service set (BSS) or a mixed BSS.

-service information client: [SIC] A logical entity that initiates station (STA) service discovery.
+service information client (SIC): A logical entity that initiates station (STA) service discovery.

-short sector sweep (SSW) physical layer (PHY) protocol data unit (PPDU): [Short SSW PPDU] A directional multi-gigabit (DMG) control mode physical layer (PHY) protocol data unit (PPDU) that has the Length field in the PHY header equal to 6 and the PPDU Type subfield within the Short SSW Payload field equal to 0.
+short sector sweep physical layer protocol data unit (short SSW PPDU): A directional multi-gigabit (DMG) control mode physical layer (PHY) protocol data unit (PPDU) that has the Length field in the PHY header equal to 6 and the PPDU Type subfield within the Short SSW Payload field equal to 0.

-signaling and payload protected (SPP) aggregate medium access control (MAC) service data unit (A-MSDU): [SSP A-MSDU] An A-MSDU that is protected with Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) or Galois/Counter Mode (GCM) protocol (GCMP) and that includes the A-MSDU Present field (bit 7 of the QoS Control field) in the construction of the additional authentication data (AAD).
+signaling and payload protected aggregate medium access control service data unit (SSP A-MSDU): An aggregate medium access control (MAC) service data unit (A-MSDU) that is protected with Counter Mode (CTR) with cipher-block chaining message authentication code (CBC-MAC) protocol (CCMP) or Galois/Counter Mode (GCM) protocol (GCMP) and that includes the A-MSDU Present field (bit 7 of the QoS Control field) in the construction of the additional authentication data (AAD).

-simultaneous authentication of equals (SAE) entity: [SAE entity] An entity that is a station (STA) or a multi-link device (MLD) that participates in SAE authentication (see 12.4 (Authentication using a
+simultaneous authentication of equals entity (SAE entity): An entity that is a station (STA) or a multi-link device (MLD) that participates in SAE authentication (see 12.4 (Authentication using a

 password)).

-simultaneous transmit and receive (STR) link pair: [STR link pair] A pair of links that is not a nonsimultaneous transmit and receive (NSTR) link pair.
+simultaneous transmit and receive link pair (STR link pair): A pair of links that is not a nonsimultaneous transmit and receive (NSTR) link pair.

-single input, single output (SISO) identifier (ID) subset: [SISO ID subset] A tuple comprising the values of the AWV feedback ID, TX antenna ID, RX antenna ID and BRP CDOWN subfields.
+single input, single output identifier subset (SISO ID subset): A tuple comprising the values of the AWV feedback ID, TX antenna ID, RX antenna ID and BRP CDOWN subfields.

-single medium access control (MAC) protocol data unit (S-MPDU): [S-MPDU] An MPDU that is the only MPDU in an aggregate MPDU (A-MPDU) and that is carried in an A-MPDU subframe with the EOF/Tag subfield of the MPDU delimiter field equal to 1.
+single medium access control protocol data unit (S-MPDU): A medium access control (MAC) protocol data unit (MPDU) that is the only MPDU in an aggregate MPDU (A-MPDU) and that is carried in an A-MPDU subframe with the EOF/Tag subfield of the MPDU delimiter field equal to 1.

-single-radio non-access point (non-AP) multi-link device (MLD): [single-radio non-AP MLD] A non-AP MLD that supports operation on more than one link but receives or transmits frames only on one link at a time.
+single-radio non-access point multi-link device (single-radio non-AP MLD): A non-access point (non-AP) multi-link device (MLD) that supports operation on more than one link but receives or transmits frames only on one link at a time.

-sounding physical layer (PHY) protocol data unit (PPDU): [sounding PPDU] A PPDU that is intended by the transmitting station (STA) to enable the receiving STA to estimate the channel between the transmitting STA and the receiving STA.
+sounding physical layer protocol data unit (sounding PPDU): A physical layer (PHY) protocol data unit (PPDU) that is intended by the transmitting station (STA) to enable the receiving STA to estimate the channel between the transmitting STA and the receiving STA.
 The Not Sounding field in the high throughput SIGNAL field (HT-SIG) is equal to 0 in sounding PPDUs.